dfvgbh/deno-telegram-bot-api/README.md

 ## Examples

-The following example of a bot, which responds with a file containing user message inside.
+The example of bot which responds with a file containing user message inside.

 ```ts
 const TOKEN = Deno.env.get("TOKEN");